The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 Naturally, I have commanded my children to flee.
 None of my own will die this night, and all shall find warm blood and willing lips in some other part of the world.

-He was correct, of course: nothing truly new can grow while the old still lives.
+Bored, mad, or hungry, he was correct in one point: nothing truly new can grow while the old still lives.

 My sigh joins the ash on the wind, rising in acceptance.
 Cadmin was correct, as well: it is past time to close my small hermit’s home and re-enter the world.
 I have hidden long enough.
 Have I paid my own debt?
 No; but I now think there is no self-imposed exile to balance the regrettable in my life.
 It is time for me to live again, to steep in the weirdness of human behaviors for a time, and to encourage those who dwell in high mortal places to remember my name.

-Over the heat and screams, delicate fingers dance along the cithara, playing with skill that hints at true talent if their owner were a more diligent player.
+Rome burns.
+The great city yawns and gasps in its death-throes.
+Over the heat and screams, delicate fingers dance along the cithara, playing with a nimble hand that hints at true skill, were he a more diligent player.